-You can do this by choosing a local authority school, an independent school, or by providing education at home.
+You can do this by sending enrolling them in a local authority or independent school, or by providing education at home.

-You must make sure your child attends regularly if they are registered at a local authority school; absence from school should not be without a reasonable excuse.
-Absences from school are categorised as either authorised or not authorised.
-Authorised absences will include ill health or family issues: family holidays taken during term time will generally not be authorised unless exceptional circumstances.
+If your child is registered at a local authority school, you must make sure your they attend regularly.
+Absence should not be without a reasonable excuse.
+Absences from school are either authorised or not authorised.
+Authorised absences include ill health and family issues.
+Family holidays taken during term time will generally not be authorised.

-If your child seems to be having problems which are affecting his or her willingness or ability to go to school, it is important to talk to the school.
+If you think your child is having problems which affects their willingness or ability to go to school, talk to the school.
 You can let them know about the problems and work together to help your child re-engage with school.

-If your child continues to be regularly absent, school may contact social services or a referral may be made to the Children’s Reporter.
+If your child absent on a regular basis, the school may contact social services, or make a referral the Children’s Reporter.

-If a child is struggling to attend school, a part-time timetable might be put in place as part of a plan to a full return to school.
-This may be used for a short time and should not become permanent.
-Parents, school and any other people involved in supporting your child should be in agreement and participate in regular review of this approach.
+If a child is struggling to attend school, a part-time timetable may be put in place as part of a plan to a full return to school.
+This will only be used for a short time and should not become permanent.